Wimbledon–West Croydon line: Origins

 The valley of the River Wandle was heavily industrialised in the eighteenth century—the most industrialised in the south of England—and to convey minerals and agricultural products the Surrey Iron Railway was built, opening in 1803; it was a horse-drawn plateway in which the rails were L-shaped in cross-section, guiding ordinary wagon wheels.
 The Surrey Iron Railway was not successful, however, and after a long period of dormancy it closed in 1846.

 Wimbledon became connected by railway to London when the London and Southampton Railway opened in 1838.
 The following year Croydon was connected to London Bridge when the London and Croydon Railway opened to a station at the site of the present-day West Croydon station.
 In the following years the London and Southampton Railway was renamed the London and South Western Railway (LSWR), and the London and Croydon Railway merged with other companies to form the London, Brighton and South Coast Railway (LB&SCR).

-There was pressure for a railway linking the towns and serving the industry in the area, and on 8 July 1853 the Wimbledon and Croydon Railway obtained an Act of Parliament to build an 11-mile line from Wimbledon to Epsom, joining the LSWR and the LB&SCR at the ends.
+There was pressure for a railway linking the towns and serving the industry in the area, and on 8 July 1853 the Wimbledon and Croydon Railway obtained the Wimbledon and Croydon Railway Act 1853 (16 & 17 Vict. c. lxxxvi) to build an 11-mile line from Wimbledon to Epsom, joining the LSWR and the LB&SCR at the ends.
 The scheme was modified to form a 5¾ mile line from Wimbledon to (West) Croydon.
 The line opened on 22 October 1855.